Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Model accelerated PPO

-Compared to TRPO, PPO is much simpler and faster to implement because it only involves first order optimization, and it has better convergence due to usage of generalized advantage estimation.
-However, PPO is on-policy method and inevitably has high sample complexity.
+Compared with TRPO, PPO is much simpler and faster to implement because it is a first-order optimization algorithm and has better convergence speed when it is combined with generalized advantage estimation.
+However, PPO is an on-policy method and inevitably has high sample complexity.